anthony-reese/securitypro-docs/src/content/docs/guides/retrieving-balances.md

 ---
 title: Retrieving Balances
-description: Fetch account balances and available funds.
+description: This guide shows how to fetch account balances and available funds.
 sidebar:
   label: Retrieving Balances
 ---